 - All contracted employees are paid at least minimum wage

-- Regular labor practice audits of suppliers, where feasible, or signed affidavits that they also meet our labor standards.
+- Regular labor practice audits of suppliers, where necessary feasible, or signed affidavits that they also meet our labor standards.

 - Producers must not discriminate in any employment practices, including hiring, based on any California protected class.